 Let’s take a look at some popular ideas and features used throughout collaborative workspaces.

-Investing in adjustable furniture such as expandable desks and office chairs is becoming more and more popular throughout offices.
+Investing in adjustable furniture such as standing desks and office chairs is becoming more and more popular throughout offices.
 No worker is built the same and we’re all different shapes, sizes and heights, meaning one size certainly doesn’t fit all.
 This adjustable equipment can only offer benefits and comfort in terms of ergonomics but is also perfect for collaborative work as you can change positionings and postures.

 In a busy collaborative space, many employers are opting for shielded spaces and quiet zones to offer employers more privacy and independence.
 Although this takes away the element of teamwork, this can still offer benefits in regard to productivity and creative thinking.
 This gives employees the chance to choose their ideal working environment and is able to experience the best of both.
 Workplaces may also opt for partitions throughout the building to separate areas and create diverse space.
 Collaborative office furniture like pods helps to segment the space and reduce noise pollution where possible which is really helpful for some who struggle to concentrate in a loud environment.

 Interactive meeting rooms

-Investing in equipment such as whiteboards or projectors is the ideal way to encourage collaborative working and make it even easier to share ideas and have group discussions.
+Investing in equipment such as whiteboards or projectors is the ideal way to encourage collaborative working, encourage healthy competition and make it even easier to share ideas and have group discussions.
 Whether it’s more a group meeting or a one-to-one, these interactive meeting rooms give workers the chance to get creative and show their ideas to a number of people.
 Things such as whiteboards are also great resources for brainstorming and project development.

 Break-out or chill-out areas are typically spaces made up of comfortable seating, open-plan furniture and large sociable sections for employees and visitors to enjoy.
 These spaces could be used for both work and lunch breaks and usually have a relaxed, communitive vibe.
 Chill-out zones are a great alternative to a standard desk area and give workers a different environment and vibe to work with.